StreakyCobra/raposfly/README.md

 ### Install and configure the USB driver

-Get the identifiers of your USB printer:

-    $ lsusb
-    Bus XXX Device XXX: ID 04b8:0e02 XXX

-The vendor ID in this case is `04b8` and the product ID is `0e02`.
-This should be customized to your setup in the next step:

-Create a new `/etc/udev/rules.d/99-escpos.rules` file:
+In order to allow access to USB devices to users of the `dialout` group, we need to create a new file `/etc/udev/rules.d/99-usb-dialout.rules`:

-    SUBSYSTEM=="usb", ATTRS{idVendor}=="04b8", ATTRS{idProduct}=="0e02", MODE="0664", GROUP="dialout"
+    SUBSYSTEM=="usb", DRIVER=="usb", MODE="0664", GROUP="dialout"

 You should now add yourself to the `dialout` group that has access now to the USB device: